Cathy Bodnar, Chief Compliance & Privacy Officer

 To Share Information About Health-Related Benefits, Services and Treatment Alternatives

-We may use your medical information to raise money for CCHHS.
+We may use your medical information to raise money for CCH.
 We may disclose certain information such as your name, address, telephone number, gender, age, and the dates you received treatment at CCHHS to our Foundation so it can contact you.
-Please notify us at the address or phone number at the end of this Notice if you do not want the CCHHS Foundation to contact you.
+Please notify us at the address or phone number at the end of this Notice if you do not want the CCH Foundation to contact you.

-We Are Required to Share Your Health Information
+We are Required to Share Your Health Information

 Public Health and Safety